jbenedict3033/ghostAI/README.md

 LPATH = $(LPATH1)$(LPATH2)
 ```
 In the section above, the variables `CPATH1`, `CPATH2`, and `CPATH3` must be changed to the directory of the SDL2 header files, which should look like `i686-w64-mingw32\include\SDL2` at the end.
 In addition, the variables `LPATH1` and `LPATH2` must be changed to the directory of the SDL2 library files, which should look like `i686-w64-mingw32\lib` at the end.

+Once the makefile is altered in this way, navigating to the ghostAI folder in the command prompt and typing `make all` will generate a working executable.

+### Hi